Pitz72/PixelDebhTheGame/README.md

 -   **Capture:** Get close to an enemy and press the capture button.
 -   **Launch:** While holding a captured enemy, press the button again to launch it in the direction you're facing.
 -   **Stun Enemies:** Jump and hit a platform from below to stun any enemies walking on top of it, giving you a strategic advantage!
--   **Goal:** Collect all the retro-themed items (joysticks, floppy disks, cartridges) in each level to advance to the next.
+-   **Goal:** To complete a level, you must first collect all the retro-themed items (joysticks, floppy disks, cartridges).
+Once all items are collected, a goal door at the far right of the level becomes active.
+Reach the door to advance!
 -   **Boss Battle:** Face off against the mighty Cyclops Frog!
 In an epic showdown, the boss now floats with unpredictable movement and attacks by launching spinning CD-ROMs at you.
-Use your special shooting ability (Left Shift) to win this dynamic encounter.
+Use your special shooting ability (`Left Shift`) to win this dynamic encounter.
+You can aim in 8 directions by holding the movement keys while you shoot, giving you full control to target the floating menace.

 ## Features